History of Lincoln, Nebraska: Revitalization

 In 1971, an expansion of Gateway Mall was completed.
 The expansion included a new second story indoor mall corridor connecting the outlying Sears to the mall with covered parking underneath the corridor.
 Another major expansion of the Gateway Mall occurred in 1977.
 Brandeis opened a new store in the outdoor portion of the mall adjacent to Miller & Paine.
 Brandeis closed the former Gold's downtown store in 1980.
 In 1985 Bankers Life sold the Gateway Mall to Jacobs Visconsi Jacobs of Cleveland.
 Brandeis was bought by Younkers in 1987 and shortly thereafter the former Brandeis store was renamed Younkers.
 Miller & Paine was purchased by the department store chain Dillard's in 1988.
 Miller & Paine's flagship downtown store closed shortly after the purchase and the Gateway Mall location was renamed Dillard's.

 Mayor Helen Boosalis, Lincoln's first woman mayor was elected in 1975.
 Mayor Boosalis was a strong supporter of the revitalization of Lincoln with the downtown beautification project being completed in 1978.
 In 1979, the square-block downtown Centrum was opened and connected to buildings with a skywalk.
 The Centrum was a two-level shopping mall with a garage for 1,038 cars.
 With the beautification and urban renewal projects many historic buildings were razed in the city.

 Vietnamese refugees, from the fall of Saigon in 1975, established a significant ethnic community with businesses along the 27th Street corridor alongside Mexican eateries and African markets.
 Lincoln was designated as a "Refugee Friendly" city by the U.S. Department of State in the 1970s.
-Lincoln in 2000, was the 12th largest resettlement site per capita in the country.
+In 2000, Lincoln was the 12th largest resettlement site per capita in the country.

-The decade from 1990 to 2000 saw a population growth never seen before.
+The decade from 1990 to 2000 saw population growth never seen before.
 North 27th Street and Cornhusker Highway were redeveloped with new housing and businesses built.
-The boom housing market in south Lincoln created new housing developments including high end housing in areas like Cripple Creek, Willamsburg, and The Ridge.
+The booming housing market in south Lincoln created new housing developments including high end housing in areas like Cripple Creek, Willamsburg, and The Ridge.
 The shopping center Southpointe Pavilions was completed in competition of Gateway Mall.

 In 1995, the original open-air portion of Gateway Mall was enclosed and expanded.
 An indoor mall corridor was built connecting a new J.C.
 Penney store to the existing 1971 enclosed corridor.
 The previous location of J.C.
 Penney was temporarily inside a former Hinky Dinky grocery store building in a complex of Gateway Mall stores north of the main mall.
 The former J.C.
 Penney building was expanded with Circuit City occupying the building until its closure in 2008.